Get 80% off your plan for your first 3 months*

 Current ratio liquidity formula.

-• Combine current ratio analysis with other financial metrics like quick ratio, cash flow forecasts, and working capital to gain a complete picture of your business's financial health.
+• Combine your current ratio with other measures like the quick ratio, cash flow forecasts, and profitability ratios to get a complete picture of your financial health, since no single metric tells the whole story.

 Current ratio definition

-Current ratio is a liquidity ratio that measures your business's ability to pay upcoming bills and loan repayments; in fact, a ratio of over 1:1 is normally considered to be comfortable.
+Current ratio is a liquidity ratio that measures your business's ability to pay upcoming bills and loan repayments.
+Most businesses consider a ratio above 1:1 comfortable.
 People also call this the working capital ratio.
+This metric is increasingly important to monitor.
+New disclosure requirements for supplier finance arrangements apply to financial years beginning on or after 1 January 2024.

-This ratio provides a broader view of liquidity than the quick ratio because it includes all current assets, even those that take longer to convert to cash like inventory.
+This ratio provides a broader view of liquidity than the quick ratio.
+It includes all current assets, even those that take longer to convert to cash like inventory.

 Current ratio formula

-To calculate your current ratio, you use two numbers from your balance sheet: current assets and current liabilities.
+To calculate your current ratio, divide your current assets by your current liabilities:

 Current assets include: